 The complete list is much longer than this one and includes prescription medication and over the counter products.
 Only use pain relievers when you really need them and be sure to check all of the labels.
 Consult your doctor first if you are not certain.

 Take Good Care of Your Body

 To slow down hearing loss it’s especially important, as you get older, to do the normal things that keep you healthy, like eating well and getting regular exercise.
 Do what is necessary to deal with your high blood pressure like taking your medication and decreasing salt consumption.
 The better you take care of your health, the lower your chances of chronic sicknesses that might cost you your hearing over time, like diabetes.

 Lastly, get your hearing examined if you suspect you may have hearing loss or if you hear ringing in your ears.
 You may need hearing aids and not even know it so pay attention to your hearing.
-If you observe any changes in your hearing, schedule an appointment with a hearing specialist.
+If you observe any changes in your hearing, schedule an appointment.
 It’s never too late to take care of your hearing.